-The Library maintains two governmental funds, the General Fund and the Building Capital Projects Fund, which are considered to be major funds.
+The Library maintains one governmental fund, the General Fund, which is considered to be a major fund.

 The Library adopts an annual budget for the general fund.
 A budgetary comparison has been provided for the general fund to demonstrate compliance with this budget.